 Horse riding in Phuket is surprisingly popular at how popular, and why wouldn't it be?
 Who would pass up an hour or two's clip-clopping through the rubber plantations, back streets and along the beach?

-Phuket Riding Club - operating for two decades now - is the logical choice for those looking for an equestrian adventure with some pretty cool sights thrown in.
+Phuket Riding Club - operating for over two decades now - is the logical choice for those looking for an equestrian adventure with some pretty cool sights thrown in.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Sea Kayaking at Ang Thong Marine Park

 - Flying Hanuman Ziplining Experience

 - Canoeing Excursion in Phang Nga Bay with Thai Buffet Lunch